replikativ/replikativ/README.md

 >    No low-level connection management, retries, deduplication.
 These are tedious, error-prone details with subtle nuances.
 App developers should not handle these manually: they will always choose what’s easier or faster to implement, sacrificing user experience.
 Underlying library should take care of the details.

+Our vision is more ambitious by creating open data systems instead of just optimizing the privatized Internet of data silos, but ideally these solutions are built first to solve the practical problems of distributed applications even if they are run by a single party.
+So if you just care about developing consistent and scaling web applications this should be the easiest solution to you, if not feel free to complain :).

 ## Usage <a href="https://gitter.im/replikativ/replikativ?utm_source=badge&amp;utm_medium=badge&amp;utm_campaign=pr-badge&amp;utm_content=badge"><img src="https://camo.githubusercontent.com/da2edb525cde1455a622c58c0effc3a90b9a181c/68747470733a2f2f6261646765732e6769747465722e696d2f4a6f696e253230436861742e737667" alt="Gitter" data-canonical-src="https://badges.gitter.im/Join%20Chat.svg" style="max-width:100%;"></a>